w3c/wai-curricula/content/designer/page-layout.md

 Students should be able to:

 * provide distinctive styles and descriptive names for each of the page regions, headings, and for individual user interface components such as links, buttons, or form fields
-* ensure positioning of page regions falls under user expectations, such as headers at the top, footers at the bottom, and navigation regions at the top left
+* ensure positioning of page regions falls under user expectations, such as headers at the top, footers at the bottom, and navigation regions at the top left in a desktop view
 * ensure appropriate heading levels are used to convey the hierarchical structure of the content
 * identify related requirements for developers to ensure headings are coded appropriately, perceived by assistive technologies, and nested according to the specifications